saranzafar/saranzafar/README.md

 ## My name is 萨兰 But You can call me Saran 💤

-I write code, break it sometimes, and then fix it like nothing happened. 😎 `There are 10 Types of people in this World, those who understand the Binary and those who don't`<br><br>
+I write code, break it sometimes, and then fix it like nothing happened. 😎<br>
+`There are 10 Types of people in this World, those who understand the Binary and those who don't`<br><br>
 Check out my little corner of the web: [my portfolio](https://saranzafar.github.io)<br>P.S.
 Smiles are free, so take one! 😊